-If you would like to discuss further our concerns about this bill, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.
+We believe Arkansas can protect minors while also respecting the First Amendment.
+We are happy to work with the legislature on these bills to help it to do so.
+If you would like to further discuss our concerns, please contact me at 212-587-4025 #3 or at horowitz@mediacoalition.org.
 Again, we ask you to please protect the First Amendment rights of all the people of Arkansas and reconsider S.B.
-668.
+668 and S.B.
+741.